phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

 directory-truststore.jks (since v6.2.1)
-  It contains the SSL certificates to access the central PEPPOL Directory
+  It contains the SSL certificates to access the central PEPPOL Directory Updated in v6.2.4 to reflect the changes for the new PD hosting

 complete-truststore.jks
   This is the combination of all available truststores with the same aliases!